RWS/studio-api-docs/apiconcepts/filetypesupport/internal_preview_introduction.md

 Enhance your File Type Plug-in by Adding Internal Preview Functionality --

-Instead of launching an external application such as Microsoft Word or Notepad, you can also generate a preview in a window that is embedded in <Var:ProductName>.
+Instead of launching an external application such as Microsoft Word or Notepad, you can also generate a preview in a window that is embedded in Var:ProductName.
 You can implement a static (internal) preview.
-This means that the source or target text is displayed within <Var:ProductName>.
+This means that the source or target text is displayed within Var:ProductName.
 With this preview type there is no interaction between the side-by-side translation editor and the preview document.

-You may also implement a dynamic real-time preview, which is somewhat more sophisticated, because it interacts with the side-by-side editor of <Var:ProductName>.
+You may also implement a dynamic real-time preview, which is somewhat more sophisticated, because it interacts with the side-by-side editor of Var:ProductName.
 This means that when the user selects a segment in the editor, the corresponding segment in the preview will be highlighted and vice versa.

-Example of an internal, real-time preview of a DOC file in <Var:ProductName>:
+Example of an internal, real-time preview of a DOC file in Var:ProductName:

 ![RealtimePreview](images/RealtimePreview.jpg)